ayushgupta6/HomeStay/README.md

 I uses full-Stack MERN development.

-To run you have to install
+1. To run you have to install

 react-vite

 tailwindcss

-on api folder you have to install
+2. On api folder you have to install

-node,
+node

-bcryptjs,
+bcryptjs

-cookie-parser,
+cookie-parser

-cors,
+cors

-dotenv,
+dotenv

-express,
+express

-image-downloader,
+image-downloader

-jsonwebtoken,
+jsonwebtoken

-mongoose,
+mongoose

-multer,
+multer

 nodemon

-on client folder you have to install
+3. On client folder you have to install

-axios,
+axios

-date-fns,
+date-fns

-react,
+react

-react-dom,
+react-dom

 react-router-dom

 I learned it from this